 Did you know?

-- Soarin’ Around the World takes place among three theaters, one of which was added in 2016 for the new film.
-Guests sit in three-tier, stadium-style hang glider vehicles, which swoop over a 180-degree, 80-foot IMAX projection screen, creating the illusion of flight.
+• Soarin’ Around the World takes place among three theaters.
+Guests sit in three-tier, stadium-style hang glider vehicles.
+These seats swoop over a 180-degree, 80-foot IMAX projection screen, creating the illusion of flight.

-- The final scene of Soarin’ Around the World is different in each of its locations: Epcot at Epcot, Disneyland Park at Disney’s California Adventure, and Shanghai at Shanghai Disneyland.
+• The final scene of Soarin’ Around the World is different in each of its locations.
+Specifically, EPCOT is at EPCOT, Disneyland Park is at Disney’s California Adventure, and Shanghai is at Shanghai Disneyland.

-- The first Soarin’ film was brought to Epcot in 2005 as part of Disneyland’s fiftieth anniversary festivities.
+• The first Soarin’ film debuted in EPCOT in 2005.
+In fact, t was part of Disneyland’s fiftieth anniversary festivities.
 To celebrate the occasion, Walt Disney World added one new attraction to each of its four theme parks.
-Three of these attractions came from other Disney parks—Soarin’ (Epcot via Disney’s California Adventure), Cinderellabration (Magic Kingdom via Tokyo Disneyland Park), and Lights, Motors, Action!
+Three of these attractions came from other Disney parks—Soarin’ (EPCOT via Disney’s California Adventure), Cinderellabration (Magic Kingdom via Tokyo Disneyland Park), and Lights, Motors, Action!
 Extreme Stunt Show (Disney’s Hollywood Studios via Walt Disney Studios Paris)—while the Animal Kingdom’s Expedition Everest was unique to Walt Disney World.
 Cinderellabration closed in 2006; Lights, Motors, Action!
 Extreme Stunt Show closed in 2016; and Expedition Everest continues to thrill guests at the Animal Kingdom.

-- Soarin’ Around the World’s queue features an interactive trivia game, Soarin’ Challenge, which incorporates questions about world history, culture, landmarks, cuisine, and the like.
+• Soarin’ Around the World’s queue features an interactive trivia game, Soarin’ Challenge.
+Specifically, it incorporates questions about world history, culture, landmarks, cuisine, and the like.

-- In July 2007, virtual games were added to Soarin’s queue, making it the first interactive queue at Walt Disney World.
+• Soarin’s queue added virtual games in July 2007.
+It was the first interactive queue at Walt Disney World.
 Other attractions, including The Haunted Mansion (2011), The Many Adventures of Winnie the Pooh (2010), Space Mountain (2010), and Dumbo The Flying Elephant (2012), have since added interactive elements to their queues.

 Hidden Mickeys: